numediart/ISGT_wiki/src/Doc/Steps/db.md

 ```

 A JSON is also created for each room, containing the seeds, the room's dimensions, the generation's time and the placement data.
+The seeds can be used to reproduce random generation.